daattali/beautiful-jekyll/_posts/2020-11-11-fifteen-basics-to-consider-when-building-a-simple-wardrobe.md

 - simple wardrobe
 - capsule wardrobe
 - wardrobe basics
 description: Basic pieces of clothing to consider when you want to build a simple wardrobe for yourself.
+redirect_from:
+  - 2020-11-11-fifteen-basics-to-consider-when-building-a-simple-wardrobe
 ---
 **_What are the basics in your wardrobe?_**